 Build a business continuity plan around your chosen recovery strategies and the teammates, partners, tools, and processes that will be needed to implement it.
 Benchmark your draft plan against others in your industry.

 Before obtaining final approval of your BCP, share it with a diverse group of stakeholders to ensure perspectives you may have missed are addressed.
-The RTOs you established may not be realistic, for example.
+For example, the RTOs you established may not be realistic.
 Adjust accordingly, seek executive sign-off, and once finalized, promote your BCP internally and externally.
 You want to show the value of your business continuity program.

 While many typically focus on return on investment (ROI) in terms of fiscal metrics, Regina Phelps, an internationally recognized emergency management and continuity expert, recommends guiding the conversation towards VOI or value on investment.
 First coined by technology research and consultancy Gartner, Inc., VOI refers to the intangible assets that contribute to a company’s performance.
 Those assets could include improved staff skills, better execution of company processes, a sharper competitive edge, and hardier business resilience — so-called “soft” investments that strengthen an organization.